Grupo-ISEL/ipw-wiki/Application-Structure.md

 ## Data Layer

 The data layer is responsible for accessing the application's data storage.
 The application uses Elasticsearch as the data store for users and groups.
-The data access layer uses a custom module that interacts with the ElasticSearch REST API.
+The data access layer uses a custom module that interacts with the `Index` and `Document` [ElasticSearch REST API](https://www.elastic.co/guide/en/elasticsearch/reference/current/rest-apis.html).

 In addition to ElasticSearch, the application provides an alternative implementation of the data persistence layer, in memory, used only for testing purposes.
 The in-memory data store is used for automated testing and provides a simple, lightweight alternative to ElasticSearch.